-Strengths Weaknesses - Strong financial backing from Regional Low awarer markets; ness on the international - Government; Non saturated capacity available for growth; Size still ins independer ufficient for full financial ncy; - Small flexible organization; Sound financials; f non-aviation revenues, rom parking; - Closeness to city centres and easy access from highways; Incoming to developed; ourism activities not well - Good touristic attractiveness (sea, mountains).
-Nearness of through hig f Rome airports served hway.
-Opportunities Threats - Attractiveness for airside business (hangars, new airline base); Eurther gro wth of Rome; - Good relationship with largest low-cost carriers for promoting strong growth; - Investment on rail service to Rome; - New real estate contracts from Regional entities.
-Region gros s domestic product growth.
+Strengths Weaknesses - Strong financial backing from Regional Government; - Low awareness on the international markets; - Non saturated capacity available for growth; - Size still insufficient for full financial independency; - Small flexible organization; - Low level of non-aviation revenues, - Sound financials; especially from parking; - Closeness to city centres and easy access from highways; - Incoming tourism activities not well developed; - Good touristic attractiveness (sea, mountains). - Nearness of Rome airports served through highway.
+Opportunities Threats - Attractiveness for airside business (hangars, new airline base); - Further growth of Rome; - Good relationship with largest low-cost carriers for - Investment on rail service to Rome; promoting strong growth; Region gross domestic product growth. - New real estate contracts from Regional entities.
+6 6 m m

-Strengths Weaknesses Proximity to the city; Rail connection with the provincial capital; There are no criticalities with the public administration and/or the local population of the nearby municipalities for noise, etc. Traffic congestion on the road to access to the airport; Inefficient railway connection with different main towns of the nearby area; No direct connection with the port.
-Opportunities Threats The region is a rapidly expanding touristic area; The airport managing body has a great knowhow as it manages several airports; Expansion of the parking offer, including rental cars; Rationalization of airport-station-port bus services; Uncertain timing for the construction of the new highway tollbooth and dedicated roads; Resistance on the part of transport operators towards an integrated tariff system and information; Currently, the COVID emergency prevents the planning of business - A new "Flixbus" stop at the airport. aviation.
+Strengths Weaknesses - - Proximity to the city; Rail connection with the provincial capital; There are no criticalities with the public administration and/or the local population of the nearby municipalities for noise, etc. Traffic congestion on the road to access to the airport; Inefficient railway connection with different main towns of the nearby area; No direct connection with the port.
+Opportunities Threats - - - The region is a rapidly expanding touristic area; The airport managing body has a great know-how as it manages several airports; Expansion of the parking offer, including rental cars; Rationalization of airport-station-port bus services; - A new "Flixbus" stop at the airport. prevents the planning of business aviation.